-From 1 May 2020, you must have your 2020 influenza vaccination to work in or visit an aged care facility in Tasmania, unless you have a certificate from a medical practitioner (GP or specialist) stating that you have a medical contra-indication to influenza vaccine.
+From 1 May 2020, you must have your 2020 influenza vaccination to work in or visit an aged care facility in Tasmania, unless you cannot safely have the vaccine for medical reasons.
+To be exempt from needing the vaccine, you will need a certificate from a medical practitioner (GP or specialist) stating that you have a medical contra-indication to influenza vaccine.

-The exception to this requirement is if you are entering the premises for the purposes of emergency medical, including transport, emergency management or law enforcement services.
+The exception to this requirement is if you are entering the premises to provide emergency medical (including transport), emergency management or law enforcement services.

 For more information, see Influenza vaccines in residential aged care settings FAQs.

-The Director of Public Health can provide exemptions to aged care visit restrictions on a case-by-case if the person seeking to visit the facility:
+The Director of Public Health can provide exemptions to permit people in quarantine (ie travellers who have been directed to quarantine and close contacts of confirmed cases), to visit aged care facilities on a case-by-case basis if the person seeking to visit the facility:

 - is well (no fever or symptoms of acute respiratory infection); and